-During the surgery rotation, the student will be observed by the Clinical Preceptor or Program faculty or the staff radiographer during the rotation to receive verification of competence for this category.
-The student will also be given a verbal exam based on the procedures most commonly performed in surgery, related anatomy, and equipment (C-Arm) used in the surgery suite.
+During the surgery rotation, the student will be observed by the staff Radiologic Technologist during the rotation to receive verification of competence for this category.
+The student will also be given a verbal exam based on the procedures most commonly performed in surgery, related anatomy, and equipment (C-Arm) used in the surgery suite, which is contained within the OR/Surgery handout.